Because Communication Should Never Be a Struggle

-For patients undergoing routine surgical procedures that do not require an overnight hospital stay, ambulatory surgical centers (ACSs) are a welcomed alternative.
+For patients undergoing routine surgical procedures that do not require an overnight hospital stay, ambulatory surgical centers (ASCs) are a welcomed alternative.
 Generally more cost-effective, ASCs offer a shorter wait time as well as the convenience of recuperating at home.
 Since the centers tend to be highly specialized, patients usually report a more personalized experience than they receive in a hospital setting.
-ACSs are also government-regulated at both the state and federal level to ensure patient safety.
+ASCs are also government-regulated at both the state and federal level to ensure patient safety.

 Due to many of these benefits, ASCs are growing in popularity.
 In fact, there are now well over 9,000 ASCs throughout the country with the highest concentration in California.

 Data Source: Definitive Healthcare

 From X-rays, MRIs, and lab tests, to minor surgeries, colonoscopies, and mammograms, procedures and treatment at ambulatory care settings require “complex information management and care coordination across multiple settings, especially for patients with chronic illnesses.”1 With such a wide-reaching and expansive ecosystem, teams must work together toward a common goal of improved patient safety.
 To that end, accreditation bodies, non-profit organizations, and government institutions have all aimed to improve patient outcomes in ambulatory care settings.